There is a plaque dated 1721

 in the banquet hall.

-Though if it was built in 1721, it seems William was too young to build it.
+If it was built in 1721, William was too young to build it.

 William Blennerhassett, senior